Top 10 Coffee Grinder Comparison

 Again, this depends on the actual size of the burrs, but conical burrs tend to be more compact because of its coned shape design, the burrs are placed at an angle and so more can fit in the same area.

 As I’ve already mentioned above, conical burrs are normally not as powerful, so there is a small trade-off between speed and space required.
+All-in-all, conical burrs will take up less space on your countertop.

 [BREW] What type of brew are you going to make?